erisu/apache-rat-action/README.md

 ## What is RAT Action?

-*Release Audit Tool (Rat)* is a release audit tool, focused on licenses.
+[Apache Release Audit Tool (Rat)](https://creadur.apache.org/rat) is a release audit tool, focused on licenses.

 The goal of this GitHub Action is to allow Apache projects to run the release audit tool with in their GitHub Action workflow (CI).